alanhkarp/SitePasswordWeb/README.md

 Many households have one machine shared by everybody.
 It's likely that everyone uses the same user name and password for certain accounts, such as streaming services.
 It's also likely that those people use their individual user names and passwords for other accounts, such as social media.

 SitePassword accomodates those uses with a feature provided by your browser called _profiles_.
-Each profile gets its own bookmarks.
 Simply create one profile for the shared account and one for each individual.

 ### The Extension and this Page